Cultivating Sustainable Businesses in Latin America and the Caribbean

 Individual Technical Assistance: This type of cooperation aims to enable Partner Institutions to promote and apply sustainable business and consumption practices through access to finance.
 Indicative activities include assistance in: product implementation, portfolio screening of potential investees, implementation of credit assessment technologies of sustainable businesses and staff training, among others.

 Financial Sector Support: This type of cooperation is focused on developing sector partners, such as financial sector institutions (like central banks, banking associations), business sector institutions (e.g. business associations, cooperatives, incubators) as well as enabling actors such as technology developers or multi-stakeholder platforms.
 The aim is broadly to foster the development of an enabling and sustainable business environment.

 Research and Development Projects: The DF facilitates market studies as well as the development and pilot-testing of new tools, products and instruments of the fund, such as guarantees, local currency lending instruments and bonds.
 The DF also finances country studies that are required for the expansion of the Sub-Fund to new countries and that support impact and evaluation exercises where applicable.
 Finally, the DF supports the development of concepts and strategies that support the Fund’s mission overall.

-All figures as of Dec 2020 based on eco.business Fund activities in Latin America
+All figures (%) as of June 2023 based on eco.business Fund activities in Latin America and sub-Saharan Africa

 In the endeavor to amplify the fund’s impact, the Development Facilities provide different types of technical assistance to the fund’s partners and end borrowers while simultaneously strengthening its four priority sectors.
 The technical assistance offered by the facilities directly respond to stakeholder needs.
 It can range from implementing Environmental and Social Management Systems to event sponsorship and financing for training and research opportunities.